denten-books/plain-text/main.md

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)

 It is in this tripartite sense one can best understand the structure of modern "digital" documents.
+In the languge of the document--object model, the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type theory).
 Although few software engineers would aknowledge the debt, the Hegelian "concrete universal" has been encoded into the structure of electronic documents.
 Some of the earliest computer-aided text editors modeled documents in this way, separating the layers of physical, formatting, and content structure.
 Describing *EDIT*, one of the earliest editors designed for